 Wait, what about the buyers?

 That’s where the real problem lies.
 Buyers were bidding for a specific impression [first impression], not for the subsequent impressions.
-There are two important reasons that put buyers against the caching practice.
+Two important reasons put buyers against the caching practice.

 - Targeting and Brand Safety – The context of a webpage and targeting criteria for a user will not be the same in subsequent auctions.
-For instance, a buyer would have sent the bids for the impression at the home page, but the bid may be used to serve impression in any article page.
+For instance, a buyer would have sent the bids for the impression on the home page, but the bid may be used to serve the impression on any article page.

 - Overvaluing impressions – The first impression possesses a higher value than the others.
 So, buyers might be bidding premium prices for the first impressions and using the same for the others will directly influence the ROI.